 The panoramic views from a panoramic seat of unspoiled mountain scenery are part of the experience with these trains.
 Trains run all year, and the view is as stunning in summer as in winter.

 16. Lake Oeschinen

 Lake Oeschinen is one of the most underrated places in Switzerland and is definitely worth a visit.
 Surrounded by pristine mountain scenery, the crystal-clear waters provide swimming, boating, and fishing opportunities.

 It’s located in the Kander Valley of Switzerland, where three mountains surround it, and a glacier-fed creek feeds it.
-Swimming, rowing, walking, and riding the 3.5-kilometer toboggan run are among my favorite things to do.
+My favorite things are swimming, rowing, walking, and riding the 3.5-kilometer toboggan run.

 The surrounding area is also great for hiking, skiing, and snowboarding.
 The nearby tiny town of Kandersteg, home to around 1,300 people, features a unique style that includes multicolored wooden roofs and stained glass windows.

 Matterhorn is one of the best places to visit in Switzerland by far, and for good reason.
 Cervinia, Italy, is the nearest town to the mountain and is connected to Zermatt by a tunnel.